Paper Filings to Avoid Scanning Delays with USCIS

-As we transition into an increasingly digital world, paper filings continue to serve as an essential part of the immigration application process.
-Filing your forms with a United States Citizenship and Immigration Services (USCIS) service center often requires complying with specific guidelines to ensure prompt and accurate scanning into electronic database systems.
+As we transition into an increasingly digital world, paper filings remain essential to the immigration application process.
+Filing your forms with a United States Citizenship and Immigration Services (USCIS) service center often requires following specific guidelines to ensure prompt and accurate scanning into electronic database systems.
 Failing to do so can lead to unnecessary delays and complications in your immigration process.
-This blog post aims to guide you through the best practices for submitting paper documents to USCIS, with a focus on avoiding scanning delays.
+This post explains the best practices for submitting paper documents to USCIS, avoiding scanning delays.

 Why Scanning Delays Occur